jbqueru/sqz/README.md

 ## Squeezer image file format

-Extensions: QS1, QS2, QS3, QSI

-2 bits: 00-01-10 standard resolutions 11 custom

-For standard color resolutions, 1 bit for palette depth (0 = ST, 1 = STe), then the right number of bits to specify what is present, then the palette entries, packed RGB MSB.

-Encoding information:
+Extensions: QS1 through QS9

+QS1 starts with a palette, up to 16 colors of 9 bits each (512 colors) 15 bits indicate presence of colors 1-15 (0 is always present)

+Palette size indicates symbol size and count.

 # Other computers

 Atari 8-bit: A
 BBC micro: B
-Amstrad CPC: C
+Amstrad CPC: C (QC1 to QC3 for plain CPC, QC4 to QC6 for CPC Plus)
-Amiga: L (Lorraine)
+Amiga: G or L (Lorraine)
+Thomson MO/TO: M
+TI 99/4A: N
 Generic: Q (SQI)
-TI 99/4A: N
-(ST: S)
-Thomson: T
+Atari ST: S (QS1 to QS3 for ST, QS4 to QS9 for TT, QS4 and QS5 are STe modes)
 C64: V (VIC)
 ZX Spectrum: Z